 control ★☆☆☆ | selfheal ★★★☆ | outheal ☆☆☆☆ | dmg ★★★★

 Super flammable gas tank.
-Ear/finger tips look like taps of black oil.
+Extremities such as ear tips, fingers, are taps of black oil that require some willpower to fully cut off for any amount of time.
 It has no useful effect on other people by itself (useful fuel though, very little waste fumes).
-Like Misaki, he's not really hurt by the fire, or by slipping on/eating/breathing the subtance... an explosion is another story...
+Like Misaki, he's not really hurt by the fire, or by slipping on/eating/breathing the subtance... but he doesn't heal fast enough to recover from an explosion...

 Nereid (foam and bubble)